rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   A loosely, if ill-defined, woo-woo word in which a mystic, guru, or metaphysician may claim to specialize.

+>   If controversies were to arise, there would be no more need of disputation
+>   between two philosophers than between two accountants.
+For it would suffice
+>   to take their pencils in their hands, and say to each other:
+>   *Calculemus*---Let us calculate.

 ### Realism and Anti-realism